oomlout/oomlout_oomp_builder/navigation/oobb/part/tool_holder_vertical/05_05_38_ex_tool_screwdriver_multi_quikpik_200_mm_knife/part/readme.md

-# Oobb Part Tool Holder Vertical 05 05 38 Ex Tool Screwdriver Multi Quikpik 200 Mm Knife
+# Oobb Part Tool Holder Vertical 05 05 38 Ex Tool Screwdriver Multi Quikpik 200 mm Knife

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base